Laurakarangwa/Momo_Project_Planning/README.md

 ## Project Description

-Our project is a fullstack application designed to process and analyze MoMo SMS transaction data provided in XML format.
-The system extracts raw SMS data, cleans and normalizes key details such as amounts, dates, and phone numbers, then categorizes transactions using simple business rules.
-The cleaned and structured data is stored in a SQLite relational database for reliability and easy querying.
+This project is a full-stack application built to process and analyze MoMo SMS transaction data in XML format.

+## **The system**:

+Extracts raw SMS data.

+Cleans and normalizes key details such as transaction amounts, dates, and phone numbers.

+Categorizes transactions using defined business rules.

+Stores cleaned and structured data in a SQLite relational database for reliability and efficient querying.

 ## Member List